UMBC-CMSC636-Team6/UMBC-CMSC636-Team6/README.md

 # Rent Prices Across The United States

-An interactive visualization system designed to help non-experts learn about the differences in housing and rent pricing trends across the various counties of the United States.
+An interactive visualization system designed to help non-experts learn about the differences in housing and rent pricing across the various counties of the United States.

 ## Running Locally